 BOP STOP at The Music Settlement is Cleveland's premier listening room: an intimate, acoustically pristine performance venue with sweeping views of Lake Erie.

-The Music Settlement (TMS) is a centuries-old community music school forged out of the Settlement Movement as a way to welcome immigrants to Cleveland and unite them through the common language of music.
+The Music Settlement has been a community anchor for more than a century.
+The community music school forged out of the Settlement Movement was created as a way to welcome immigrants to Cleveland and unite them through the common language of music.

 Known today as The Music Settlement, TMS was incorporated on April 25, 1912 as the Cleveland Music School Settlement with fifty students, designed to provide free or inexpensive musical training for the children of wage earners of Cleveland's newly arriving immigrant population.
 We have since grown to one of the largest schools of our kind in the United States, serving thousands of students annually, and awarding generous scholarships and financial aid.